Comparison of The Most Popular Wearable Breast Pumps (Eufy S1 Pro, MomCozy Air1, & Momcozy M5)

 Noise

-• One of the quieter options
+• One of the quieter options on the market

 Fit + Breast Tissue